How to find the right attribution model?

 What is an attribution model?

 An attribution model is a method to determine which advertising channel conversions must be assigned.
-You can use one or more attribution models to determine which conversion is assigned to which advertising campaign.
+You can use one or more attribution models to determine which conversion is given to which advertising campaign.

 You want to determine if the Facebook campaign, the Google Ads campaign, search engine optimization, email marketing, or the affiliate program is responsible for the new customers.
 Once you’ve figured out which strategy works best, you can invest more money and time in that strategy for even better results.

 Without an attribution model, however, it is almost impossible to determine the impact of each marketing strategy.
-You are probably already implementing several strategies simultaneously.
-You do not want to waste money or time, which is why you absolutely need a suitable attribution model for your advertising campaigns.
+You are probably already implementing several systems simultaneously.
+You do not want to waste money or time, so you need a suitable attribution model for your advertising campaigns.

 The attribution model is like a clock.
 If you don’t have a watch, you don’t know what time it is, and then you have to guess the time based on the sun’s position, but you can never really be sure.
 The same principle applies to your marketing strategies.
 A lot is advised here, but very little is known.

 Many marketers use attribution models because they want to know which marketing activities are producing results.
 Now I have convinced you.
 You are sure that you also need an attribution model.
 But there is no single model that is equally suitable for all companies or all campaigns.
-But before you jump headlong into the action, I would like to quickly go into the different types of attribution models quickly.
+But before you jump headlong into the action, I would like to go into the different types of attribution models quickly.
 There are eight models.
 I will now show you how each model works and how you can find a suitable model for your company or your advertising campaign.

 1. “First interaction” attribution model

 Imagine the following situation.
 You see this ad from Shopify on Facebook: You are interested in the offer, so you click on the ad and read the information on the landing page.

 If you use the “First Interaction” attribution model, it will be added to the ad on Facebook.
 With the “First Interaction” attribution model, the sale is permanently assigned 100% to the first touchpoint, even if other marketing strategies were involved in the sale.

 The customer often jumps from one campaign to another, but the first click counts the most.
 This attribution model is an excellent choice to determine which methods and strategies can acquire the newest customers.
 Then you can invest more money in these strategies and reach even more new customers faster.

 2. “Last Interaction” attribution model